Future Paintings • EVA 2019

 Research, Computer Software and Artworks

-As a computer artist, you are both the artist and tool-maker, requiring not just artistic expression and visual design but also mathematical and technological expertise.
-Works not only represent themselves but the process by which a computer artist has chosen to create them - they author not just specific works, but families of them.
+In computer graphics, works not only represent themselves but the process by which a computer artist has chosen to create them - they author not just specific pieces, but families of them.

 Through combining drawing and coding, can we develop art that is both empathetic as well as outside our comprehension?
 Work that is both observable and unobservable?
 Human and Universal?